-As the complexity of our society and the world's problems is interdisciplinary, BGU must accelerate its efforts to integrate knowledge and research across faculties, thus increasing research outputs in critical fields.
-Moreover, we must leverage our intellectual capital and the unique potential of our location into solutions that Israel and the world needs.
+As the complexity of our society and the world's problems are by definition interdisciplinary, BGU must accelerate its efforts to integrate knowledge and research across faculties.
+In addition, rather than aiming simply for an increase in research outputs in critical fields, we must leverage our intellectual capital and the unique potential of our location into solutions that Israel and the world needs.

-EDUCATION, ACCESS AND EQUITY
+EDUCATION, ACCESS, & EQUITY

-In the coming decades, Israel will need hundreds of thousands of new graduates who can contribute to, and benefit from, an economy increasingly based on the application of new knowledge and technologies.
-To that end, we must develop the untapped potential in the Negev, even as we work to attract more top talent to the region.
-This is needed not only in training the medical professionals who will serve the Negev, but across all fields.
+In the coming decades, Israel will need hundreds of thousands of new graduates who can contribute to and benefit from an economy increasingly based on the application of new knowledge and technologies.
+To that end, we must work harder and more creatively to develop the untapped potential in the Negev, even as we work to attract more top talent to the region.